Mata Mansa Devi Mandir: Formation of Shri Mata Mansa Devi Shrine Board (SMMDSB)

 As a result of the neglect, the Government of Haryana took over the temple and set up the "Shri Mata Mansa Devi Shrine Board (SMMDSB) Panchkula" trust to manage the temple.
 The complex was in awfully neglected condition till the establishment of the SMMDSB trust.
 Because of the popularity of the temple for its religious and historical significance and also for fulfilling the wishes of the lakhs of devotees thronging to the complex, the Government of Haryana by an enactment (Haryana Act No. 14 of 1991) christened as "Shri Mata Mansa Devi Shrine Act (1991)" took over the control of this temple to provide for better infrastructure development, management, administration and governance of Shri Mata Mansa Devi Shrine and its endowments including lands and buildings attached to the Shrine.
 A Shrine Board with Chief Minister of Haryana as chairman was constituted for running of the Temple and preserving the heritage of the region.

 SMMDSB also manages the Chandi Mandir after which both the Chandigarh city and Chandimandir Cantonment are named.

 Conservation and enhancements

-It was reported in 2021 that the Government of India has allocated INR 25cr (US3.3 million), under the Under the PRASAD scheme, to Mata Mansa Devi Shrine Board for the upgrade of facilities in and around Mata Mansa Devi temple.
+It was reported in 2021 that the Government of India has allocated INR 25cr (US3.3 million), under the PRASAD scheme, to Mata Mansa Devi Shrine Board for the upgrade of facilities in and around Mata Mansa Devi temple.
 New temple corridor was complete in 2021 and old stones were replaced by granite.
 And the main entrance gate will be renovated too.
 In 2021, temple receives between 2000 and 3000 devotees every day and there is fixed price list for the religious services.